-To request LWOP or to request to extend a current period of LWOP, you will need to take the following steps:
+To request LWOP, or to request to extend your current period of LWOP, you will need to take the following steps:

 Paycheck automatic deposit continues during unpaid leave for any pay that may be owed.
 Employees not enrolled in automatic deposit should contact their departmental payroll coordinator before going on LWOP to make arrangements for receiving their paychecks.

 Employees who are on unpaid leave for more than one (1) full calendar month must either return their parking permit/U-Pass sticker to Parking Services or make arrangements with Parking Services to pay for the permit for the period of time on unpaid leave.
-If employees do not return the permit or do not make arrangements in advance, employees will be charged the monthly parking fee incurred during the absence when you return to pay status.
+Employees that do not return the permit, or do not make arrangements in advance, will be charged the monthly parking fee incurred during the absence when they return to pay status.
 Please contact your local Parking & Commuter Services office for additional information.